A guide to mapping your Plytix attributes with Shopify fields

 Match with a dropdown attribute that has the accepted values. |

-Match with a dropdown or Boolean attribute type |
+Match with a dropdown attribute with the accepted values. |

 Weight |

-The weight of the product variant in the unit system specified with weight_unit.
-Example: 100 |
+The weight of the product variant in the unit system specified in the weight unit field.
+Example: "100" |

-Match with an integer or decimal attribute type. |
+Match with a decimal attribute. |

 Weight Unit |

 The unit of measurement that applies to the product variant's weight.
-If you don't specify a value for weight_unit, then the shop's default unit of measurement is applied.
-Accepted values: g kg oz lb Example: oz |
+Accepted values:

 Variant Options Sorting